Forecasting from Equations in EViews

 Note that the estimation sample is adjusted by two observations to account for the first difference of the lagged endogenous variable used in deriving AR(1) estimates for this model.

-To get a feel for the fit of the model, select View/Actual, Fitted, Residual…, then choose Actual, Fitted, Residual Graph:
+To get a feel for the fit of the model, select then choose Graph:

 The actual and fitted values depicted on the upper portion of the graph are virtually indistinguishable.
 This view provides little control over the process of producing fitted values, and does not allow you to save your fitted values.
 These limitations are overcome by using EViews built-in forecasting procedures to compute fitted values for the dependent variable.